Shin Oonuma: Early life

 As a child, Oonuma did not care much for anime and found more interest in video games.
-He watched some parts of Mobile Suit Gundam while in elementary school without understanding it, and vividly remembered parts of a Gamba no Bouken rerun because of a weasel character he was terrified by, but otherwise was obsessed Famicon that was released around that time.
+He watched some parts of Mobile Suit Gundam while in elementary school without understanding it, and vividly remembered parts of a Gamba no Bouken rerun because of a weasel character he was terrified by, but otherwise was obsessed Famicom that was released around that time.
 It wasn't until late in high school that Oonuma watched various anime.
 Since he loved games, he was vaguely interested in going into the entertainment industry, so he watched anime as a part of that idea.
 This led to Oonuma's discovery of the 1992 OVA Tenchi Muyo!
 Ryo-Ohki, which resonated with him through its characters, comedy style, and in particular the nature of its protagonist who is teased at the beginning of the story but essentially becomes a hero by its end.
 Tenchi Muyo! inspired Oonuma to join the anime industry.
 Up until that point, Oonuma avoided drawing because his mother was a former manga artist and illustrator and his older brother was a good artist, and Oonuma didn't like being compared; but Tenchi Muyo was the first time he thought about drawing and making the pictures move through animation himself.